-Basic documents setting out the foundations for defence policy and doctrine, such as the 2001 "Security and Defence Doctrine" are elaborated in procedures that ensure due scrutiny by legal experts under aspects of constitutional as well as international law, in many cases (where security policy in a general sense is concerned) experts not only from the Ministry of Defence and Sports but also from other government agencies such as the Federal Chancellery, the Ministry for European and International Affairs and the Interior Ministry.
+Basic documents setting out the foundations for defence policy and doctrine, such as the 2001 Security and Defence Doctrine or the new Austrian Security Strategy that was adopted by the government at the end of March 2011 and is currently being considered by Parliament are elaborated in procedures that ensure due scrutiny by legal experts under aspects of constitutional as well as international law, in many cases (where security policy in a general sense is concerned) experts not only from the Ministry of Defence and Sports but also from other government agencies such as the Federal Chancellery, the Ministry for European and International Affairs and the Ministry of Interior.

-The dispositions of the "Federal Constitutional Law on Cooperation and Solidarity in Deploying Units and Individuals Abroad" regarding the necessity of troop deployments abroad to be undertaken in accordance with international law as well as the principles of the UN Charter and the Helsinki Final Act have already been mentioned in the answer to question 2.1.
+The dispositions of the Federal Constitutional Law on Cooperation and Solidarity in Deploying Units and Individuals Abroad regarding the necessity of troop deployments abroad to be undertaken in accordance with international law as well as the principles of the UN Charter and the Helsinki Final Act have already been mentioned in the answer to question 2.1.
 Section I.